Our Services

 BASIC NEEDS

-We provide free items such as food, clothing, hygiene items, household goods, and school supplies.
-Students may visit our office or their school pantry.
-All donations are provided by the generosity of community members, organizations, and businesses.
-We also provide bicycles or bus passes to students in need so they have transportation to school and work.
+Meeting basic needs is the first step toward stability.
+We provide free essentials such as food, clothing, hygiene items, household goods, and school supplies—available through our office and school-based pantries.
+Thanks to the generosity of community members, organizations, and local businesses, students also receive bicycles or bus passes to ensure reliable transportation to school and work.

-Why We Serve.
+Why We Serve